 - Helicopter Rescue and Insurance

-- Hire a travel guide/company or do independent trekking in Nepal ?
+- Whether to Hire a travel guide/company or do independent trekking in Nepal?

-- What Documents/ Permits are required to trek in Nepal?
+- What Documents/ Permits to carry to trek in Nepal?

 - Permits required for trekking in Nepal